flexibeast/pulseaudio-control/README.md

 ## Usage

+Initially, the `pulseaudio-control` keymap is not bound to any prefix.
+You can call the command `pulseaudio-control-default-keybindings` to use the prefix <kbd>C-x /</kbd> to access the `pulseaudio-control` keymap globally; if you wish to use this prefix by default, add the line:

+    (pulseaudio-control-default-keybindings)

+to your init file.

-Use <kbd>C-x /</kbd> to access the `pulseaudio-control` keymap.
-The default keybindings in that keymap are:
+The default keybindings in the `pulseaudio-control` keymap are:

 * <kbd>&#0043;</kbd> : Increase the volume of the currently-selected sink by `pulseaudio-control-volume-step` (`pulseaudio-control-increase-volume`).